sugarlabs/musicblocks-v4/README.md

 ## Contributing

-Please visit the [discussions](https://github.com/sugarlabs/musicblocks-v4/discussions) tab at the top of the repository to follow the planning progress.
+Please visit the [discussions](https://github.com/sugarlabs/musicblocks-v4/discussions) tab at the top of the repository to follow and/or discuss about the planning progress.

-A prototype is being built currently.
+A prototype has been built currently.
 Parallel development will be done in the [**musicblocks-v4-lib**](https://github.com/sugarlabs/musicblocks-v4-lib) repository as mentioned above.
 For updates, follow the `develop` branch and the feature branches that branch out of it.
 Please look out for *Issues* tab of both repositories.